Here’s the 1 minute TL;DR version

 What did I do?

-I led the creation of an interactive app designed to facilitate connections and mutual assistance among new migrants in the USA.
-The platform facilitates task swapping among migrants and incorporates social media functions for cultural exchange, promoting connections and making it easy for them to forge friendships and bonds.
+I led the creation of an interactive app connecting and assisting new migrants in the USA.
+The platform facilitates task swapping among migrants and fostering cultural exchange through social media functions for seamless connections and meaningful friendships.

 Why was it done?